 There’s a meditation technique called Noting.
 If your mind wanders off, you’re supposed to pause, note what distracted you, and let it go.
 When I first tried this, every time I caught myself getting distracted, I got angry.
 “Crap!
 I’m distracted!”
 I’d think, “I suck at meditation!”
 But realizing you’re distracted is the point.
 So every time you mess up, you’re actually moving forward.

 I used to juggle, and one of my juggling teachers said, “If you’re not dropping, you’re not learning.”
 That’s the gist.

 Meditation is a wonderful thing, but it’s not a silver bullet.
-Even if you do meditate every day, you’re still going to feel anxious, stressed, and sad sometimes.
-Occasionally I’ll find myself in a negativity spiral and think, “This isn’t fair!
-I’m meditating EVERY DAY!”
+I still sometimes experienced anxiety, stress, and sadness; occasionally I’ll find myself in a negativity spiral and think, “This isn’t fair!
+I’m meditating every day!”
 (You can see I still have some room for improvement.)

 Meditation is not something you do for a year, or two years or five years, and then you’re “cured.”
 It’s a thing you continue to practice and improve throughout your whole life.
 So rather than thinking ahead to how you’re hoping to feel later, try to enjoy your meditation sessions for what they are right now—little moments where you get to be calm and still, and take a break from the craziness of your regular life.

 I started this post by declaring myself an anxious guy.
 But I’ve learned that identity isn’t quite that fixed.
 I’m just a guy, who has anxious feelings sometimes.
 And thanks to meditation, I’m better able to deal with those feelings than I was before.
 I’m still just at the very beginning of the journey, and I have a lot more learning (and messing up) to do.

 The author of this post is an editorial contributor to Headspace.
 These are their views, experiences and results and theirs alone.
 This contributor was paid for their writing.